Statutes / Laws

 § 455.5.
 Statewide system for rabies control

 The department, in cooperation with the Pennsylvania Game Commission and the Department of Health, shall establish a Statewide system for the prevention and control of rabies in both wild and domestic animals.
-The system will encompass both a comprehensive research program aimed at ending the rabies epidemic in the wild and a rabies control program which includes standardized procedures to follow in this Commonwealth.
+The system will encompass a rabies control program which includes standardized procedures to follow in this Commonwealth.

 CREDIT(S)